 How do I add a class that is already full?

 Put your name on the waitlist through MyWeb, then attend the first class meeting to ask for an add code from the instructor.
 Once you have an add code, you can return to MyWeb to register for the course.
-You can also always email the instructor to inquire if space is available, and you can find faculty emails by clicking on the Faculty and Staff tab at the top of the EVC website.
+You can also always email the instructor to inquire if space is available, and you can find faculty emails by going to Faculty and Staff Directory">.

 I received a message that says “You are not eligible for registration” or “You cannot register without an academic program” when trying to register for classes on MyWeb.
 What should I do?